Self-Stabilizing Self-Assembly: Results

 \section{Results}

-The main goal of the performed experiments was a comparison of assembly using both the shaking-based and the proposed approach.
-We focused especially on achievable assembly size, number of errors and a tendency to form holes.
+The main goal of the experiments performed was a comparison of assembly performance using both the shaking-based and our proposed approaches.
+We focused especially on achievable assembly size, number of errors and the tendency to form holes.

-We performed an assembly of a chessboard, which requires two types of tiles (black and white) and two types of tile bonds leading to four types of glues: $\pm1$ and $\pm2$, see Fig.~\ref{fig:chess_tileset}.
-We placed a cross-shaped seed of size $10\times 10$ tiles and $550$ free tiles into a reactor with a radius of $60$ cm.
-Firstly, we ran experiments with a model of shaking-based reactor, i.e., force acts on the free tiles by periodic cyclical movements of the reactor in a horizontal plane.
-This model approximates the real reactor described and used in our previous work \cite{ral_21}, where the reactor body moves along a circular trajectory, as depicted in the Fig. \ref{fig:reactor_positions_shaking}.
-Thus, $\vec{F}_i$ for all the tiles $T_i$ has the same orientation and magnitude, following Eq.~\eqref{eq:shaking_model}.
-Secondly, we ran experiments with a periodic harmonic signal to drive a unicycle motion model as a simulation of the proposed self-stabilizing approach, where the forces acting on tiles have different size and direction.
+We performed a chessboard assembly, which required two types of tiles (black and white) and two types of tile bonds leading to four types of glues: $\pm1$ and $\pm2$, see Fig.~\ref{fig:chess_tileset}.
+We placed a cross-shaped seed with a size of $10\times 10$ tiles and $550$ free tiles into a reactor with a radius of $60$ cm.
+First, we ran experiments with the shaking-based reactor model, i.e., force acted on the free tiles with orbital movements of the reactor in a horizontal plane.
+This model approximated the real, orbitally-shaken reactor described and used in our previous work \cite{ral_21}, where the reactor body moved along a circular trajectory.
+Thus, $\vec{F}_i$ for all the tiles $T_i$ had the same orientation and magnitude, following Eq.~\eqref{eq:shaking_model}.
+Second, we ran experiments with a periodic harmonic signal to drive the unicycle motion model as a simulation of the proposed self-stabilizing approach, where the forces acting on the tiles had different sizes and directions.

-After running $36$ simulated experiments for both shaking-based and self-stabilizing approaches, we collected and analyzed the data with respect to the above-stated metrics.
-Assembly size reached by the shaking in the horizontal plane was approximately $70$ tiles, while the self-stabilizing approach assembled more than $150$ tiles, as illustrated in Figs.~\ref{fig:self-stab_simulation} and~\ref{fig:shaking_simulation}.
-Moreover, trends of the curves in Fig.~\ref{fig:size_chess} indicate that the proposed approach, in contrast to the shaking-based one, has not reached its limit and it would further grow if a higher number of tiles is available.
+After running $36$ simulated experiments for both shaking-based and self-stabilizing approaches \footnote{See the Multimedia material supplement for a video with a representative run for both motion models.
+Better quality video is also available at: \\ \url{https://youtu.be/75VPmPSLj3g}.}, we collected and analyzed the data with respect to the above-stated metrics.
+The assembly size reached by shaking in a horizontal plane was approximately $35$ tiles, while the self-stabilizing approach assembled more than $130$ tiles, illustrated in Figs.~\ref{fig:self-stab_simulation} and~\ref{fig:shaking_simulation}.
+Moreover, trends of the curves in Fig.~\ref{fig:size_chess} indicate that the proposed approach, in contrast to the shaking-based one, did not reach its limit, and the assembly would continue to grow if a higher number of tiles were available, albeit at a decreasing rate.